0atman/noboilerplate/scripts/40-compiler-driven-development.md

 Clippy has told us, quite rightly that it would be more flexible to use a string slice, not a string, and that if we're using a single space character as a pattern for splitting, we should use single quotes to make it a character literal, not a string of length 1.

-I literally learned the second optimisation while I was writing this video - clippy has singlehandedly taught me more rust than any book.
+I literally learned the second optimisation while I was writing this video - clippy has single-handedly taught me more rust than any book.
 Run it in a terminal with the `bacon` test runner whenever you write Rust!

 ---